A cross-government profession working collaboratively with other functional areas to support the business of government.

-The Digital, Data and Technology (DDaT) profession is a cross-government profession, working collaboratively with other functional areas to support the business of government.
-DDDaT professionals work across a number of roles, to ‘transform the relationship between citizen and the state by ensuring government is efficient and meets user-needs.
+DDaT professionals work across a number of roles to improve the relationship between citizen and the state by making sure the government is efficient and meets user needs.

 - user-centred design

 - quality assurance and testing

 DDaT can bring many benefits to both individual organisations and the government as a whole.